-Course Name: Family Law -I

-Objective: Hindu law refers to the code of laws applied to Hindus, Buddhists, Janis and Sikhs.
-It also refers to thelegal theory, jurisprudence and philosophical reflections on the nature of law discovered in ancient and medieval era.
-It gives us the base of the society l.e. family.
-It deals with different families' positions, traditions, rights and duties, family problems and legal solutions to them which directly relate to thesociety.
-The main objective of the subject is to resolve the socio-legal disputes arising in the society regarding marriage, divorce, property rights, partition, succession, maintenance, guardianship, adoption etc. It also sensitizes the students about Hindu society for their legal rights and duties:
+Subject: Family Law-ISubject Code : BBALLB 201Class: B.B.A LL.B.
+II YEARSemester: IIICredit: 4 discovered in ancient and medieval era.
+It gives us the base of the society i.e. family.
+It deals with different families' positions, traditions, rights and duties, family problems and legal solutions to them which directly relate to the society.
+The main objective of the subject is to resolve the socio-legal disputes arising in the society regarding marriage, divorce, property rights, partition, succession, maintenance, guardianship, adoption etc. It also sensitizes the students about Hindu society for their legal rights and duties.